“LET TODAY BE THE DAY YOU LOVE YOURSELF ENOUGH TO NO LONGER JUST DREAM OF A

 ALL WALKING AND BIKING DISTANCE TO OUR STUDIO, BEACHES, SPA, ART, CULTURE, HISTORICAL SITES, THEATER, RESTAURANTS, NIGHTLIFE, AND MORE!!

 4 Days/3 nights private retreat.
-Includes 3 nights accommodations in Key West with breakfasts included, one private Kundalini class, 2 additional Kundalini classes or private healing sessions of your choice, unlimited studio classes, ongoing support throughout your retreat, locals tips for best places to visit and dine.
-Prices are $2,499 for one ($2899 for 2).
+Includes 3 nights accommodations in Key West with breakfasts included, one private Kundalini class, 2 additional Kundalini classes or private healing sessions of your choice, unlimited other styles yoga studio classes, ongoing support throughout your retreat, locals tips for best places to visit and dine.
+Prices are $3,499 for one ($3999 for 2).
 Discounts for larger groups, nights and private sessions can be added.
 Contact us today @ (305) 942-1480 or

 WHAT IS KUNDALINI YOGA?